Top places to visit in Yazd: The city of wind catchers

 Find Dowlat Abad Boulevard that attaches Enghelab Street and Motahari Street.
 Dowlat Abad Garden Postal is located in the eastern direction in the middle of the boulevard.

 Zoroastrian Fire Temple

 When you arrive at the temple, you will be welcomed by the Fardvahar statue (a winged deity of the Ahura Mazda).
-The courtyard at the entrance is beautiful and relaxing with many seats and trees a nice and spiritual atmosphere inside and out.
-A lovely pool in the middle of the yard which proves the fact that every ancient fire temple had to be built near a pool.
-By visiting the Zoroastrian Fire Temple not only you can learn about the ancient history of Iran and the Achaemenid Empire, but also you can understand the importance of them.
+The courtyard at the entrance is beautiful and relaxing with many seats and trees and a nice and spiritual atmosphere inside and out.
+A lovely pool in the middle of the yard proves the fact that every ancient fire temple had to be built near a pool.
+By visiting the Zoroastrian Fire Temple not only you can learn about the ancient history of Iran and the Achaemenid Empire, but also you can understand their importance.